-You do work with Excel, right?
-Did you know that there is an amazing new piece of Excel that allows you to do magic in your data, avoid repetitive manual work and save you time and money?
+You do work with Excel, or Power BI, right?
+Did you know that there is an amazing new feature in Excel and Power BI that allows you to do magic in your data, avoid repetitive manual work and save you time and money?

 Why is it relevant for you?

 - Every time you copy/paste the same type of data to your workbook, and manually clean it, you are probably wasting precious time, unaware of the potential in front of you.